 The U.S. Department of Labor has filed its notice to appeal last week's preliminary injunction that prevented the salary-related changes in the federal Fair Labor Standards Act's "white collar" exemptions from taking effect today.

-Whether the Fifth Circuit will be receptive to such efforts remains to be seen.
+Whether the 5th Circuit will be receptive to such efforts remains to be seen.
 On the other hand, sometimes the courts will fast-track matters of high importance.

 This development emphasizes that employers should proceed thoughtfully, carefully, and deliberately in deciding how to react in an uncertain legal environment.